shiyis/politics/README.md

 ---
 ### Literature Review
-Please also check out the [research](https://raw.githubusercontent.com/shiyis/c4fe-tbip/master/references.bib) pertaining to this project.
+Please also check out the [researches](https://raw.githubusercontent.com/shiyis/c4fe-tbip/master/references.bib) pertaining to this project.
+The file includes articles and resources that introduce the sufficient background in order to better understand this particular project.

 ---